Black veteran groups seek policy agenda on racial inequities

 Walidah Bennett, founder and director of a multi-faith veterans initiative at DePaul University in Chicago is working to provide Black churches and clergy with resources to serve veterans in their congregations.

-Bennett’s son, a veteran of the Iraq War named Saad Muhammad, died by suicide in 2013, and in the 10 years since his death, she has established 15 community sites for veterans in crisis.
+Bennett’s son, Saad Muhammad, a veteran of the Iraq War, died by suicide in 2013, and in the 10 years since his death, she has established 15 community sites for veterans in crisis.
 Suicide rates among Black veterans have been on the rise, increasing from 11.8% to 14.5% between 2001 and 2019, though rates remain highest among white veterans, according to the VA’s 2021 annual report on veteran suicide prevention.

 “Had we had the community spaces that we have today, it could have been very helpful to my son,” Bennett said.